 Kelvin Players Theatre Company – Members' Activities and benefits.

-The bi-monthly club newsletter is called The Jester.
-It includes information about anything coming up in the Kelvin calendar, and is open for any member to contribute.
+The club newsletter is called The Jester and a regular 'catch-up' Digest, which include information about anything coming up in the Kelvin calendar, and is open for any member to contribute.

 Directors are expected to have directed one rehearsed reading, worked backstage on one production and directed a black box production before they seek to direct a full production.
 However individuals’ experience of directing outside the club is also considered.
 Directors may submit plays for consideration and put themselves forward to direct by April of each year.
 The Artistic Director assisted by the APC is responsible for reading and selecting productions will go ahead for the following year.